 C) Falsification of Application Information

-An application that includes key information that is determined to be false, either directly or by omission, may be grounds for denial of an application for membership.
-Such key information includes, but is not limited to, the name of the applicant, educational or professional credentials, civil or criminal history, licensing or insurance status (where applicable.)
+An application that includes key information that is determined to be false, either intentionally or by omission, may be grounds for denial of an application for membership.
+Such key information includes, but is not limited to, the name of the applicant, educational or professional credentials, civil or criminal history - (whether such a conviction or plea has been sealed or not), licensing or insurance status (where applicable.)

 D) Other Circumstances